 You’ll now add the flour and butter to the stand mixer and let the dough hook beat the mixture until smooth.
 You’ll let the machine knead the dough for you until it is smooth and pulls away from the sides of the bowl.

 Once that happens, remove the dough from the bowl.
-Oil the bowl, put the dough back in and cover with a towel.
+Oil the bowl, (just brush the inside of the bowl with olive oil) put the dough back in and cover with a towel.
 Let it sit in a warm spot for about 55 minutes to let the dough rise and double in size.
+I typically put the bowl in the microwave where there are no drafts, or on the back of the kitchen counter.

-Once it has doubled, cut into 8 even pieces and you are ready for the next tip.
+Once it has doubled, cut into 8 even pieces and you are ready for the next step.

 2. If you want uniformity, cut your dough evenly into 8 pieces.
-Then, do measure the length of the dough ropes to they are all the same size. this will give you eight traditional pretzels that are all about the same size.
+I use a bench scraper for the job, but a sharp knife will work.
+Then, do measure the length of the dough ropes to they are all the same size.
+This will give you eight traditional pretzels that are all about the same size.
 However, pretzels come in all shapes and sizes from nuggets to sticks so use and create any shape you like.
+While I love a big soft pretzel, I also like making pretzel bites and serving them on game day in a basket with the dip on the side.
+If you want to do this, simply cut each rope into 1 – 2 inch pieces and proceed with the recipe.

-3. You are going to blanch your pretzels in boiling water with baking soda.
+3. You are going to blanch your pretzels in a large pot of boiling water with baking soda.
 The quick blanch in the baking soda water is what gives the pretzels that golden, crispy exterior so it is an important step.
 (Just in case you were wondering!)

-4. Once blanched, you’ll place you pretzels on parchment lined baking sheets.
-Brush with the egg mixture and you are ready for salt.
+4. Once blanched, you’ll place you pretzels on parchment lined baking sheets that have been brushed with olive oil or sprayed with cooking spray.
+Brush with the egg mixture (an egg mixed with water) and you are ready for salt.
+That egg wash will make the pretzel shiny and golden brown when they bake.

 Pretzel salt is important if you want your pretzels to be authentic.
 It has a completely different texture than everyday salt you may be using.
-In a pinch, go ahead and use kosher salt (I won’t tell.) but you can easily buy pretzel salt online and it isn’t expensive.
-I got a little pouch for $4 at Amazon.
+In a pinch, go ahead and use kosher salt (I won’t tell) but you can easily buy pretzel salt online and it isn’t expensive.

 Sprinkle the salt on your pretzels.
 Bake for 12 – 15 minutes until golden.